hbc/NGS-Data-Analysis-long-course/sessionIII/lessons/08_biological_databases_Ensembl.md

 Check the archived BioMart sites to determine the archived database desired.

-If we want to use the archived databases in R, we need to change our query a bit:
+If we want to use the archived databases in R, we need to change our query a bit to specify an older genome build:

 ```r
 # Using an older genome build